gabeha/recommenderSystemAPI/README.md

 ## Credits

-This project was created by [Your Name](https://github.com/gabeha).
+This project was created by [Gabriel Hauss](https://github.com/gabeha).

 ## License